Please click the link to watch the video!

 With Full SBB, we are moving towards one secondary education, with many subject bands, to better meet our students’ learning needs, without labels.
 This is part of the broader shift in our education system to recognise the strengths and interests of our children, to help them build their confidence and develop an intrinsic motivation to learn for life in them.

 By 2021, the pilot schools will have fully implemented the following aspects of Full SBB:

-Full SBB Pilot in (Edgefield Secondary School) in 2020
+Full SBB Pilot in (Edgefield Secondary School) from 2020 onwards

 Organising Secondary 1 form classes in new ways